 New to GEOG 489?

-In GEOG 489, you will learn advanced applications of Python for developing and customizing GIS software, designing user interfaces, and solving complex geoprocessing tasks, on both proprietary and open source platforms.
+In GEOG 489, you will learn advanced applications of Python for developing and customizing GIS software, designing user interfaces, solving complex geoprocessing tasks, and leveraging open source.
 The course consists of readings, walkthroughs, projects, quizzes, and discussions about advanced GIS programming concepts and techniques, and a final term project.
 It complements the material covered in GEOG 485: GIS Programming and Software Development.
 Software covered in the course includes: Esri ArcGIS Pro/arcpy, Jupyter Notebook, Esri ArcGIS API for Python, QGIS, GDAL/OGR.
 Students will also make use of the Git version control software for code management, and learn techniques for distributing Python applications to end users.
 GEOG 489 is an elective for Penn State's Master of GIS and M.S. in Spatial Data Science degrees, as well as the GIS Certificate and Geospatial Programming Certificate.